bytelab-studio/AtomixJS/atomix/README.md

 ### Enable IntelliSense

 AtomixJS uses it own build system.
-To still support the major range of editors. `atomixc` can generated a compilation database format file (cdf file) which must editors support.
+To still support the major range of editors. `atomixc` can generated a compilation database format file (cdf file) which most editors support.

 The file can be generated with the following command:
 ```sh